Latest Episode

 193: "How Permission Culture Keeps Us Small Without Us Noticing" ft.
 Alli Murphy

 Alli and Erik unpack how so many of us wait for external permission to want things, and how that shows up in both big goals and everyday boundaries.
 They explore why permission-seeking feels safer, why it can be conditioned into us, and how “permission slips” can be a practical way to reclaim ownership over wants and even needs. 🧭 Conversation Highlights Erik describes noticing in himself and clients that “external permission” often becomes a gate to pursuing what people actually want.
-Alli shar
+Alli sh

 192